 For many medical professionals, their stethoscope is vital.
 It is used daily, and actually has a fundamental role in the identity of the practitioner in the eyes of the patient.

 But with so many options available, how can you determine which is the best stethoscope to buy?
 One of the most important considerations is to determine your needs on a daily basis.

 How often do you use your stethoscope?
 What level of noise frequency would best serve you?
 A good stethoscope must be comfortable for both the user and the patient in order to get accurate readings in an effortless manner.
 Your budget is another factor.

-In this article I will attempt to help you decide which is best stethoscope for your unique scenario.
-In the table below I have provide information on 10 top rated models currently available.
+In this article, I will attempt to help you decide which is the best stethoscope for your unique scenario.
+In the table below I have provided information on 10 top-rated models currently available.

-I have then provided an in depth buyers guide covering the types of stethoscope available, what to look for when buying one and other essential tips.
+I have then provided in-depth buyers guide covering the types of stethoscopes available, what to look for when buying one, and other essential tips.

 Stethoscope Buyers Guide

 The Most Common Types of Stethoscopes for Nurses

 There is a wide range of stethoscope types and models available.